adavarski/jenkins-dev-environment/README.md

 # Jenkins + Atlassian Bitbucket + Sonarqube + etc. docker-compose based development environment
-This repo contains a docker/docker-compose configuration for Jenkins custom image + Sonarqube && Atlassian Bitbucket (each application comes with it's own PostgreSQL instance, user, database and docker volume).
+This repo contains a docker/docker-compose configuration for Jenkins custom Docker image + Sonarqube && Atlassian Bitbucket (each application comes with it's own PostgreSQL instance, user, database and docker volume).

 ## Requirements
 git, docker and docker-compose to be installed

-## Jenkins custom image
+## Jenkins custom Docker image

 Custom Jenkins image is built with the following features: